Method 1 – Check Whether a Specific Cell Is Blank or Not

 ➤ in the code,

 ➤ Use the F5 key to run the macro.
-The macro ignores spaces in the specific cell and returns the assigned text as depicted in the below picture.
+The macro ignores spaces in the specific cell and returns the assigned text as depicted below.

 Step 1: Repeat the instruction section to open and insert Module in Microsoft Visual Basic.